Alfred Neubauer: Biography

 Neubauer's father, Karl Neubauer, was a furniture-maker in Neutitschein (Nový Jičín), which then was part of the Austro-Hungarian Empire.
 Karl christened his only son Alfred, but the child quickly became known to family and friends as Friedl.

 Neubauer used to repair motor vehicles while he was an officer during his service in the Imperial Austrian army.
 After the First World War, he joined the Austrian car manufacturer Austro-Daimler, where Ferdinand Porsche appointed him to be chief tester.
 From 1922 onwards, Neubauer also drove in races, although without any great success.
 In 1923, when Ferdinand Porsche moved to the Daimler Works at Stuttgart (Daimler-Benz was not founded until 1926), he took Neubauer with him.
 In 1926, recognizing that he himself was not a great racing driver, Neubauer got an inspiration that let him create the position of racing team manager (Rennleiter).

 Racing drivers in those days being isolated from the outside, they often did not know their position in a race.
 Occasionally a driver would learn that he had won after a race merely by surprise.
 To overcome this situation, Alfred Neubauer devised a well thought-out system, with flags and boards, to give his drivers more tactical information.
 When he tried out the system for the first time at the 1926 Solituderennen on 12 September 1926, the chief steward demanded angrily that he leave the track, since his 'antics' were irritating the drivers.
 To Neubauer's explanation that he was the Rennleiter, the organizer responded: 'Are you mad?
-I'm the Rennleiter’ (Rennleiter can also mean "race director").
+I'm the Rennleiter (Rennleiter can also mean "race director").

-The Mercedes-Benz team was soon winning races with SS and SSK racing cars, frequently in the hands of Rudolf Caracciola, the best driver during those days.
-Neubauer's contribution lay not just in his tactical skill, but also in the perfectionistical, almost military drill of the pit crew, which constantly gave the team a time advantage over its rivals.
+The Mercedes-Benz team was winning races with SS and SSK racing cars, frequently in the hands of Rudolf Caracciola, a strong driver during those days.
+Neubauer's contribution lay in the strict training of the pit crew, which gave the team a time advantage over its rivals.

 Neubauer's organization at the Mille Miglia in 1931 was a master stroke.
 To reach each staging post before Caracciola arrived, he repeatedly criss-crossed Italy with his team.

 According to Neubauer, the origin of the Silver Arrows phrase was due to the cars being overweighted at their first race.
 Neubauer's story states that the rules prescribed a weight limit of 750 kg, whilst one day before the new cars' first race they weighed in at 751 kg.
 This led to Neubauer and Manfred von Brauchitsch eventually coming up with the idea of removing the cars' white paint.
 The silver-coloured aluminium bodywork was exposed, and the Silver Arrows were born.
 However, this story is a fabrication by Neubauer himself, a well-known raconteur.
 The debut race was run to Formula Libre rules, meaning there was no weight limit.
 Additionally, there are no reports or photographs from the time suggesting that the cars were ever run in white paint.